Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: More Results and Discussion on Expressivity

-By comparing the data of beginning and end of training in Figure~\ref{fig:result_avg_meaning_dis}, we can easily observe that \emph{the averaged distance} decreased a lot (shown by the small numbers on red bars) throughout the training in both games, which indicates that the degenerate components actually became more although not fully structured.
-Furthermore, it can also be observed that the averaged distances at the end of training on `recon' is smaller than on `refer1000', while `recon' has a higher degree of degeneracy (shown by that bars in Figure~\ref{fig:result_avg_meaning_dis_recon} are higher than the ones in Figure~\ref{fig:result_avg_meaning_dis_refer1000}).
-Combining this observation with the result from Section~\ref{ssec:result_degenerate_degree}, it is reasonable to hypothesise that reconstruction game requires more structured mappings.
-Another observation we have limited understanding of is that `refer1000' becomes more ambiguous after training, although its accuracy does improve to $~100\%$.
+By comparing the data of beginning and end of training in Figure~\ref{fig:result_avg_meaning_dis_refer1000}, we can easily observe that \emph{the averaged distance} decreased throughout the training, which indicates that the degenerate components actually became more although not fully structured.
+Another observation we have limited understanding of is that `refer1000' becomes more ambiguous after training (shown by that the red bars representing the statistics at the end of training are lower than the bars representing the statistics at the beginning of training), although its accuracy does improve to almost $100\%$.
+However, limited by the scope of this work, we will leave further exploration of it to future works.